fifolifo/redisfb2k/README.md

 ### Limitations ###
 ----------
+All foobar2000 installations must have the same exact mapping value.
+You can check this by examining the first line of the exported playback statistics xml file.
+If the mapping values differ.
+Do not use this script.

 All foobar2000 installations using this script must export the exact same ID# in the exported xml file for a particular song.

 Songs that have been deleted/removed from the foobar library will be orphaned on the redis db.
 This is because there is no information on how the hash keys for a song are created by foobar2000.
 The only information available explains that the hash uses a combination of artist, album, disc number, track number, and track title information.

 ### Dependencies ###
 ----------